vjeux/bazaar-engine/src/engine/engine2/notes.md

 - We assume skills are defined as being on the board for their location
 - Assume monsters have no cards in stash (we get none from the api)
 - SelfBoard includes skills, while SelfHand is only CardItems

-make sure attribute setter for

-heal caps at maxhealth
-lifesteal caps at maxhealth